 Data Science and Machine Learning: Will They Revolutionize Cancer Cure and Research?
 Embracing Entrepreneurship in Cancer Research Microbiome Pandemonium: Checkpoints and the Microbiome Patient-Derived Models for Cancer The Myths and Realities of the Abscopal Effects What Is the Role for Oncolytic Viruses in Cancer Treatment?
-EDUCATIONAL PROGRAM: EDUCATIONAL SESSIONS AND METHODS WORKSHOPS Educational programming will begin on Friday, April 9, at 3:00 p.m. and continue through 3:30 p.m. on Saturday, April 10.
-The Educational Program is an integral part of the meeting and provides attendees with an opportunity to expand their knowledge base.
-Meeting registrants will be able to purchase an Educational Program Pass granting access to the complete educational program of more than 65 unique sessions covering all areas of cancer research, including the popular multisession programs noted below.
-More information about the Educational Program and the Educational Program Pass will be available at AACR.org/AACR2021. - ★ Tumor Immunology and Immunotherapy for Nonimmunologists.
-Annually, this two-part series combines a comprehensive review of a hot topic in the field with a roundtable session that enables attendees to participate in group discussions with leading experts in the field. - ★ Chemistry to the Clinic.
+EDUCATIONAL PROGRAM: EDUCATIONAL SESSIONS AND METHODS WORKSHOPS The Educational Program is an integral part of the meeting and provides attendees with an opportunity to expand their knowledge base.
+The Educational Program consists of more than 65 unique sessions covering all areas of cancer research, including the popular multisession programs noted below.
+More information about the Educational Program will be available at AACR.org/AACR2021.

+- ★ Tumor Immunology and Immunotherapy for Nonimmunologists.
+Annually, this two-part series combines a comprehensive review of a hot topic in the field with a networking session that enables attendees to participate in group discussions with leading experts in the field. - ★ Chemistry to the Clinic.
 This three-part series provides attendees with foundational knowledge of critical elements of the drug development process, such as lead optimization, identification of targets, and drug modalities. - ★ Clinical Trial Design.
 Over the course of three consecutive sessions, this Methods Workshop will provide attendees with a historical and methodologic understanding of clinical trials and demonstrate how to design an appropriate trial to answer the scientific questions presented by emerging treatments.
 Additional details will be posted at AACR.org/AACR2021.
 AACR ANNUAL MEETING 2021 POLICY SESSIONS